 The MOVES Runspec script Runspec_generator.pl is written in Perl, generates the scripts and inputs needed to run MOVES for each reference county.
 The MOVES Model can be run at any of the three domains/scales: national, county or project.
-The Runspec_generator.pl uses the county domain/scale because this level of model detail is required by EPA for SIP and conformity analyses.
+The Runspec_generator.pl is only applicable to the county-level because this level of model detail is required by EPA for SIP and conformity analyses.
 For this scale, MOVES requires a MySQL input database containing local data for a single county.
-The Runspec_generator.pl is designed to prepare the MOVES importer and run scripts so that the fewest number of runs will produce all of the necessary emissions factors.
-The user specifies one or more groups of pollutants to model in the run control file.
-In MOVES, four types of modeling groups may be used: ozone precursors, toxics, PM, and greenhouse gases (GHG).
-The choice of pollutant group(s) determines what pollutants are included in the three emission rate lookup tables output by MOVES (RPD, RPV, and RPP).
+The Runspec_generator.pl is designed to prepare the MOVES importer and MOVES run scripts so that the fewest number of runs will produce all of the necessary emissions factors.
+In this approach, user can specify one or more groups of pollutants to model in the run control fil.

+There are a total of four types of modeling pollutant groups: 1) Ozone precursors, 2) Toxics, 3) Particulate Matters, and 4) GreenHouse Gases (GHG) based on Table 2.7, "MOVES Pollutant Groups" [45].
+The choice of pollutant group(s) determines what pollutants are included in the three emission rate lookup tables (RPD, RPV, and RPP) by MOVES.

-Runspec_generator.pl is a MOVES pre-processor utility script that is run after Met4moves.
-Runspec_generator.pl assembles the instructions for MOVES to create MySQL input databases from XML files and creates the importer.[csh|bat] scripts and assembles run specification XML files to run MOVES for a necessary range of conditions (for each emissions process: rate-per-distance, rate-per-vehicle, and rate-per-profile) based on the Met4MOVES output temperature list by county runspec.[csh|bat].
+Runspec_generator.pl run after Met4moves.
+It assembles the instructions for MOVES to create MySQL input databases from XML files and creates the importer.csh scripts and assembles run specification XML files to run MOVES for a necessary range of conditions (for each emissions process: rate-per-distance, rate-per-vehicle, and rate-per-profile) based on the Met4moves output temperature list by county-specific runspec.csh.